fdoving/RavenStash/build-ubuntu.md

 Start in $HOME

-Make the directory for sources
+Make the directory for sources and go into it.

 `mkdir src`

+`cd src`

 __Download Ravencoin source.__